Requests for information will be directed to an appropriate team at the Treasury for a response.

 The Treasury is a Government entity covered by the Official Information Act 1982 (OIA) and the Privacy Act 1993 and we respond to requests for information under these Acts.
-These requests can be directed to Information Services.
+These requests can be directed to Ministerial Services.

 If you are submitting an OIA request, it is helpful to include the phrase "official information request" in the subject line or body of your request.
-Please note that under the OIA the Treasury has 20 working days to respond to OIA requests.
+However, all requests for information will be processed in accordance with the OIA.